chauff/cse1500-web-transcripts/README.md

 - [Assignment 5 (web)](Assignment-5.md)
 - [Assignment 6 (web)](Assignment-6.md)

-**Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview lasts 20-30 minutes.
+**Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview lasts 20-25 minutes.
 Each of the three assignments can be passed or failed (binary judgment, there are no grade levels) on an individual basis.
 The assessment rubric for the web assignments is available [here](rubric.md).
-The assessment takes place during weeks 2.9 and 2.10.
+The assessment takes place during week 2.9.

-**All assignments must be submitted in Brightspace before your assessment timeslot, and in any case no later than January 24, 2020 at 23:30 (hard deadline).** All submissions are timestamped.
+**All assignments must be submitted in Brightspace before your assessment timeslot, and in any case no later than January 22, 2020 at 23:30 (hard deadline).** All submissions are timestamped.
 Late submissions (or re-submissions) will not be assessed.
 We are going to check if your submitted work is consistent with the one used for assessment.

 ## Demo application